Banner

 Motor versus Visual-perception and handwriting:

 The Beery-Buktenica Developmental Test of Visual-Motor Integration (VMI-5) is a commonly used tool for occupational therapists who work with school children.
 It has a main part and two supplements, and the supplements are designed to tease out whether difficulties copying the forms on the test (circles, diamonds, crosses with arrow tips, and the like) are due to motor or visual-perception difficulties.
-Taken to the extremes, a child with only motor problems would be able to see clearly the details of each form, and to see their own errors, but could not physically control the pencil to make accurate lines to replicate the forms.
+Taken to the extremes, a child with only motor problems would be able to see and understand clearly the details of each form, and to see their own errors, but could not physically control the pencil to make accurate lines to replicate the forms.
 The lines may instead by wobbly or wavery.
 Or the child may be unable to slow his or her movements (as in a child with attention deficit hyperactivity disorder [ADHD]), instead of dashing off hasty and inaccurate lines.
 Or they may be unable to figure out what direction to move the pencil to make the curves and angles that they can see (see motor planning).

 Motor skills are remediable through practice in many cases.
 If someone has weak muscles in their hands, those can be strengthened.
 If they have developed poor grasps as a habit, that can be addressed.
 Practicing controlling a tool will improve accuracy with that tool (think tennis, wood working, or playing guitar).
 Motor planning difficulties are a little more complex, but there is evidence that this area can be improved through remediation, especially before adolescence.